grz0zrg/fas/README.md

 ### Future

-The ongoing development is to add support for offline rendering, improve Faust integration / add more Faust *.dsp.
+The ongoing development is to add support for offline rendering, improve Faust integration / add more Faust *.dsp, have the option to use OSC instead of Websockets.

 There is also minor architectural / cleanup work to do.
 There is also continuous work to do on improving analysis / synthesis algorithms.

-### OSC

-FAS support OSC output of pixels data if the flag "WITH_OSC" is defined at compile time, OSC data is sent on the channel "/fragment" with data type "idff" and data (in order) "osc index", "osc frequency", "osc amplitude L value", "osc amplitude R value"

-With OSC you can basically do whatever you want with the pixels data, feeding SuperCollider synths for example, sending the data as an OSC bundle is WIP.

 ### Jack